-If you don't want to stay in the pension, you can opt out.
-You can download a form from PlanViewer or complete the form online.
+If you don't want to stay in the pension, you can opt out by completing the form available on PlanViewer.
 Alternatively, you can call us on 0800 368 1737.
 Please note if you choose to opt out you have the right to opt back in.
-Please ask your HR representative if you wish to re-join the Plan.
+Please ask your HR representative if you wish to rejoin the Plan.